graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 ```

 <!--
-- This is how the security flow looks like
+- This is how that flow looks like
 - It is quite straightforward:
-- JWT validation happens at the gateway level first.
+- JWT validation happens at the gateway level first
 - The directives enforce field-level authorization rules
 - The gateway passes user context down to subgraphs
 - Each service enforces its own authorization rules but the gateway handles the restrictions
+- Important note: if the JWT doesn't have the necessary permissions defined by the directives, the request won't even reach the users or posts services - the gateway blocks it early
 -->

 ---